InspiryThemes/realhomes-docs/docs/property-settings.md

 ## Agent

-**Property Agent Settings** can be changed via **Dashboard → Appearance → Customize → Property Detail Page → Agent**.
+**Property Agent Settings** can be changed via **Dashboard → Real Homes → Customize Settings → Property Detail Page → Agent**.
 You can either choose to display the agent on property detail page or hide this section.
 A copy of the message sent to agent can also be received by adding your email in "**Email Address to Get Copy**" and make sure to select "**Yes**" for the option which says "**Get Copy of Message Sent to Agent**".

 ![Property Agents Settings](images/single-property-page/property-agent.png)